eumel8/k8sblog/_posts/2023-08-18-kubernetes-cli-en.md

 kubectl is the ultimate tool for working with Kubernetes.
 It can be installed as a package for different distributions, or as a single file.
 Details on the [Kubernetes website](https://kubernetes.io/de/docs/tasks/tools/install-kubectl/) .
 To connect to a Kubernetes cluster, you need credentials, which you can get from your provider as a KUBECONFIG file.
 This includes the endpoint of the Kubernetes cluster and the credentials, either a certificate, password or token.
 The operation is intuitive for exploring the Kubernetes resources or creating them.

 # Kubectl-Plugins
-If the functionality of kubecl is not enough for you, you can have it expanded with plugins.
+If the functionality of kubectl is not enough for you, you can have it expanded with plugins.
 [Krew](https://krew.sigs.k8s.io/plugins/) is a plugin manager.
 You can also download and use plugins manually.
 Here is a selection:

 ## ketall